haberdashPI/vscode-master-key/notes.md

 current issue I'm working on:

-for UX tests:
-  - check to see if we can call the extension API directly
-  - if that doesn't work use the "Add Current File..."

-working on an improved preset loading UX
+look at unit test list below

+NOTE: we're using a revised version of vscod-extension-tester (https://github.com/redhat-developer/vscode-extension-tester/pull/1084) after fixing a bug on MacOS ARM

 NEXT UP:

+unit tests: all basic commands run
+  + do
+  + repeat
+  + updateCount
+  - prefix (with/without flag)
+  - set (state is setable and readable)
-unit tests: test out switching between files (ensure that cursor is the right shape) unit tests: search movements unit tests: command argument validation unit tests: bindings with out a mode apply in all modes unit tests: keybinding insertion (with weird file states) unit tests: set key state (+validation) unit tests: expected display of state unit tests: macro replay unit tests: duplicate binding handling (especially with the automated keys) unit tests: captureKeys works as expected, even when you run some other command unit tests: UX settings change status bar unit tests: edges cases for command recording
+  - switch modes (verify keys actually change) unit tests: search movements unit tests: capture keys works even even when you run some other command unit tests: command argument validation unit tests: bindings with out a mode apply in all modes unit tests: keybinding insertion (with weird file states) unit tests: macro replay unit tests: UX settings change status bar unit tests: edges cases for command recording
   - I think it may currently be possible to edit the wrong command